How to Track AI Referral Traffic in Google Analytics 4 [June 2026]

 How Maintouch Automates AI Traffic Analysis and GEO Strategy

-You can set all this up manually, or you can skip it.
+You can set all this up manually.
+Or you can skip it.

 The bigger win is optimization.
 Tracking AI traffic tells you what happened.
 Our zero volume query discovery tells you what to write next.